What is transparency?

 Is Riverside subject to Freedom of Information legislation?

 The Freedom of Information Act 2000 and the Freedom of Information (Scotland) Act 2002 provide public access to information held by public authorities.
-However within The Riverside Group only Irvine Housing Association is classed as a public authority for the purposes of Freedom of Information legislation.
+However within The Riverside Group only Riverside Scotland is classed as a public authority for the purposes of Freedom of Information legislation.

 What do I do if I want to find out more about Riverside?

 What if the information I need is not readily available?

 You can contact us and ask if we can provide the information.
 For details please visit the Contact us page on our website.

 How quickly will you respond?